AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/summary/2015-01-01-licences-summary-settingupshop-title.md

-Check if a development applicaton (DA) is needed
+Check if a development application (DA) is needed